xyberty/urls/README.md

-# URL-Shortener
+# urls

-The tool is developed to generate short URLs for input URLs. <br>
+The tool is developed by @manishcencha to generate short URLs for input URLs.

-See demo at : <a href="https://m-urlshortener.herokuapp.com" target="_blank">https://m-urlshortener.herokuapp.com</a><br>
+See demo at: <a href="https://m-urlshortener.herokuapp.com" target="_blank">https://m-urlshortener.herokuapp.com</a>.

 ## Usage